Hinduism Facts

 4. Shudra (laborers).

 These Varnas were further divided into castes and sub-castes.
-Originally, the caste system was not based upon birth.
+Initially, the caste system was not based on birth.
 Nowadays, caste is determined by birth.
-During the medieval period, the persons belonging to a particular caste were supposed to do the same business as of their ancestors.
+During the medieval period, people from a particular caste were supposed to do the same business as their ancestors.
 This type of caste system no longer exists.
 People are free to do whatever they want.
 Castes come into play mainly during marriages.
-In arranged marriages, people prefer to marry a person from the same caste.
+In arranged marriages, people prefer to marry someone from the same caste.

 Five Biggest Sins (mahapataka):